Praqma/kubernetes-ebook/chapter08.md

 ## Setup kubelet on worker nodes:

-The Kubernetes kubelet no longer relies on docker networking for pods!
-The Kubelet can now use CNI - the Container Network Interface to manage machine level networking requirements.
+The Kubernetes kubelet no longer relies on Docker networking for pods!
+The Kubelet can now use CNI - the Container Network Interface - to manage machine level networking requirements.

 Download and install CNI plugins